Browse Items (27 total)

 Lillian Diana Gish was born in 1893 in Springfield, Ohio to Mary Robinson McConnell Gish and James Gish.
 The family soon moved to Dayton where her sister Dorothy was born in 1898.
 Never one to stay long in one place, largely because of failed business ventures, James Gish moved the family to Baltimore where he became a partner in a candy business.
 He then left for New York City and Mrs. Gish soon followed with her two daughters.
 Soon after his family's arrival, James abandoned them.
 Although Lillian remembers occasional visits by her father, he never was able to provide financial support.
 Mrs. Gish kept her two daughters from starving by taking in boarders and working at various jobs.
 Some of her boarders were actresses and through their influence, Mrs. Gish was hired by the Proctor Stock Co, a traveling theatrical group based in New York City.
 Whenever young children were needed in the plays, Lillian and Dorothy would work.
 Thus at the age of five, Lillian began acting and had her stage debut in Risingsun, Ohio.

 Lillian, Dorothy, and Mrs. Gish worked for several years for this Company, many times each acting in different plays and traveling separate from one another.
 Lillian would be watched over by other actresses while away from her mother.
 In 1910, while all were back in New York City, Lillian saw a former childhood friend, Gladys Smith, now an actress named Mary Pickford.
 Gladys introduced both Dorothy and Lillian to D. W. Griffith and that same day he gave them a screen test and hired them for the silent films he was directing and producing.
+Their first film was An Unseen Enemy (1912).
 Some of the more famous films in which Lillian starred and Griffith directed include Birth of a Nation (1915), Way Down East (1920), and Orphans of the Storm (1922).
 After this last film, Griffith told Lillian he could not pay her what she was worth and that she should go out on her own.

 Commenting on Miss Gish's last screen performance in the 1987, Whales of August, Vincent Canby wrote in the New York Times, "There's not a gesture or a line-reading that doesn't reflect her nearly three-quarters of a century in front of a camera.
 Scenes are not purloined when she's on screen."
 Miss Gish died on February 27, 1993.